 Mental health issues are becoming more prevalent in the college setting, which is why it is important for students and concerned family members to be familiar with it.

-This guide is designed to help you identify the signs and symptoms of common mental health issues for college students.
+At CollegeStats, we designed this guide to help you identify the signs and symptoms of common mental health issues for college students.
 If left untreated, these issues can surely escalate and become debilitating for students.
 With that said, this guide will guide you on where and when to seek help as well.
 If you feel that you might be battling some mental issues or know someone that might be, then it is important to take action now rather than later.

 To give you a quick idea on the statistics of mental health issues that students face during their college years, the National Alliance on Mental Illness demonstrates that: